 We all want to discover our roots, and for free if it is possible.
-In this Family Search Website Review I want to show you what this site has to offer and how it can help you.
-Interested?
-Then please read on.
+In this Family Search website review, I want to show you what this site has to offer and how it can help you.

 What is the Family Search site?

 Their headquarters are located in Salt Lake City in Utah.
-Family Search also offer personal assistance to over 4,500 family history centers in 70 countries.
+Family Search also offers personal assistance to over 4,500 family history centers in 70 countries.

-The site contains more than 3 billion names and millions of records within their databases, which is all free to access.
+The site contains more than 3 billion names and millions of records within their databases, which are all free to access.

 Credit: Family Search

 The goal of the website is to make the digitized collection of records available to anyone wherever in the world.